adafruit/Adafruit_Adalink/README.md

     Successfully installed OpenOCD 0.9.0!
     =====================================

+Note that on a Raspberry Pi that installation will take around 30 minutes to an hour as the code is compiled.

 #### Mac OSX

 On Mac OSX the easiest way to install OpenOCD 0.9.0 is with the